Matthew-Burkard/openrpc/docs/docs/examples/aiohttp.md

 # Aiohttp

-The following is an example of an [aiohttp](https://github.com/aio-libs/aiohttp) server exposing an OpenRPC server over HTTP and Websockets.
+The following is an example of an [aiohttp](https://github.com/aio-libs/aiohttp) server exposing an OpenRPC server over HTTP and Websocket.

-## HTTP and Websockets

 ```python
 from aiohttp import web, WSMessage